Hometown: Duncan, BC

 In what sports, if any, have you participated?

-Aside from golf, other sports I have pursued growing up include: ice skating, volleyball, softball, field hockey, skiing, and track and field.
+Aside from golf, other sports I have pursued growing up include: ice skating, volleyball, dance, karate, skiing, and track and field.

 Name one person, other than your parents, who has had the most influence on your life.
 Why?